RyanReed12/Data-Science-Course/README.md

 ### &nbsp; -> EconomicFactors_and_Crime.ipynb
 &nbsp;&nbsp;&nbsp;&nbsp; -> Project code.
 ### &nbsp; -> EconomicFactors_and_Crime.pdf
-&nbsp;&nbsp;&nbsp;&nbsp; -> Official report of the project, we weren't specified a format nor was it supposed to be adhereing to technical writing, but I attempted to &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; follow a rough deviation from APA format.
-You'll notice the inclusion of portions from my original project proposal, this was formatted
+&nbsp;&nbsp;&nbsp;&nbsp; -> Official report of the project, we weren't specified a format nor was it supposed to be adhereing to technical writing, but I attempted to follow a rough deviation from APA format.
+You'll notice the inclusion of portions from my original project proposal, this was formatted differently purposefully.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; differently purposefully.